How do I arrange for admission at Beethoven Recovery Centre?

 Am I expected to attend group sessions?

 Attending group sessions is compulsory as these address relevant issues and assist in a patient’s therapy and recovery.

 What are the groups about?

-Please see an example of a weekly program here.
-The program runs on a 14 day cycle and topics that are addressed in psycho-social groups include but are not limited to:
+Please see an example of a weekly programme here.
+The programme runs on a 14-day cycle and topics that are addressed in psycho-social groups include but are not limited to: